-Our Dual Diagnosis Treatment Centers in Los Angeles, California help people with co-occurring disorders of mental health and addiction in Los Angeles and Malibu.
-We also provide services for those in nearby areas such as Calabasas, Westlake Village, Thousand Oaks, Woodland Hills, Studio City, Tarzana, Encino, Sherman Oaks, Ventura, Oxnard, and Santa Barbara.
+Inspire Malibu Inpatient Dual Diagnosis Treatment Center in Los Angeles County, California help people with co-occurring disorders of mental health and addiction.
+We also provide outpatient services for those in nearby areas such as Malibu, Calabasas, Westlake Village, Thousand Oaks, Woodland Hills, Studio City, Tarzana, Encino, Sherman Oaks, Ventura, Oxnard, and Santa Barbara, Los Angeles.

 When a person has a dual diagnosis or co-occurring disorder of mental illness and addiction, there are unique challenges to successful treatment.